What are Rich Snippets and How to Get Them?

 Kseniia Kyslova

-34 min read
+47 min read

 There’s been a lot of talk about rich results or rich snippets recently, and it’s no surprise.
 They have changed the look and feel of Google’s SERPs beyond recognition.
-Thanks to rich results, today’s SERPs look more informative and appealing to users.
+Thanks to rich snippets, today’s SERPs look more informative and appealing to users.
 At the same time, these innovations give marketers a hard time, because they have to get more technical and invest more effort in their SEO activities.

-Simply put, rich results are a visually enhanced type of search result that displays additional information from the page instead of showing a standard snippet containing title, description, and URL.
+Simply put, a rich snippet is a visually enhanced type of search result that displays additional information from the page instead of showing a standard snippet containing title, description, and URL.

 To illustrate what “visually enhanced” means, let’s compare regular and rich snippets for product pages from online stores.

-In the image below, you can see that even the simplest type of rich result stands out compared to a regular snippet.
+In the image below, you can see that even the simplest type of rich snippet stands out compared to a regular snippet.
 It does this by showing the product details people care about, such as price, availability, and review ratings.

 Rich snippet vs. regular snippet examples